Moratuwa Sports Club

-Moratuwa Sports Club was a first-class cricket team in Sri Lanka.
-It competed in the Premier Trophy, Sri Lanka's main first-class cricket competition, for 13 seasons following the international recognition of first-class status for the 1988–89 season.
+Moratuwa Sports Club is a first-class cricket team in Sri Lanka.
+As of 2026, Moratuwa SC competes in Tier "B" 3 Day League.
+Previously, it had competed in the Premier Trophy, Sri Lanka's main first-class cricket competition, for 13 seasons following the international recognition of first-class status for the 1988–89 season.
 However, its first-class status was not continuous.
 In addition, it competed in the Premier Limited Overs Tournament, Sri Lanka's main List A cricket competition, for five seasons.

 Status in different cricket seasons

 Moratuwa's matches in the Premier Trophy are considered by international cricket authorities as having been of first-class status in the seasons 1988–1991, 1992–1996, 2001–2004 and 2007–2010.
 Its games in the Premier Limited Overs Tournament are similarly considered to be of List A status in the seasons 1993–94, 2002–03 and 2007–2010.

-It has not competed at either first-class or List-A status since 2010.
+It is currently part of Tier B of Sri Lanka Cricket domestic league.